AshwinDeshpande96/LANL-Earthquake-Prediction/README.md

 * acoustic_data
 * time_to_failure

+Test data is of the size 2624 sets of 150,000 acoustic_data entries.
+Hence our training data is divided in sets of 150,000

 Our goal is to fit a model that takes as input 150,000 entries of acoustic_data and output a single time_to_failure value.
 Hence our problem is one of regression problem.
-It is understood that input data of 150,000 instances for a single feature will be of no significance, as we will not be able to extract useful information/pattern from this raw data.
+It is understood that input data of 150,000 instances of a single feature alone will be of little significance, as we will not be able to extract useful information/pattern from this raw data.

 This project will consist of following subproblems:
 * Feature Engineering
 * Network Modelling

-Test data is of the size 2624 sets of 150,000 acoustic_data entries.
-Hence our training data is divided in sets of 150,000
 ## 2. Feature Engineering
 Our first goal is to find features that can be used to fit model.
 Since 'acoustic_data' is raw data, we use it extract features such as
 * Minimum